portablemagicrealm/portablerealm/README.md

 * During the daylight phase, the action list is shown again, but you can't edit it.
 Instead, double-tap the highlighted action to execute it.
 After all your actions have been done, you can double-tap on the clock to advance to the next phase (or character).

 * Also on the map screen: you can double-tap on a non-clearing area of the map to zoom in to a single tile or zoom back out.
 Using pinch-zoom will be implemented in the future.

+* If you press and hold on a clearing, the contents of the clearing will be shown on the left.
+Press and hold on the clearing to restore the items.
+This can also be used in combat to show and target monsters in a defense box.